Can Someone Run a Background Check Without My Permission? (Yes & No)

 An example of this type of discrimination is when an employer only asks people of a certain religion or race for information concerning their criminal or financial history.
 To ensure that discrimination does not occur, employers should treat everyone equally, and not request officials checks on only certain individuals, belonging to a specific group.

 In most cases, it is illegal to request an applicant’s genetic information or family medical history, except in very rare circumstances.
 If an organization somehow obtains this information without consent, it cannot be used to make a hiring decision.
-Employers can only ask questions concerning personal medical history after a conditional job offer has been made, if a medical condition could present safety risks in completing the job successfully.
+Employers can only ask questions concerning personal medical history after a conditional job offer has been made if a medical condition could present safety risks in completing the job successfully.
 Other prohibited practices are outlined on the EEOC website.

 If you believe you were discriminated against by an employer during the hiring process, you should contact the EEOC or call an attorney to discuss your rights and options in addressing this discrimination.
-The EEOC is a federal agency which ensures that employers remain in compliance with applicable laws.
+The EEOC is a federal agency that ensures that employers remain in compliance with applicable laws.

 Similarly, the Fair Credit Reporting Act (FCRA) protects the subjects of employment checks, by requiring employers to obtain approval before conducting a pre-employment background check.4 To do so, applicants typically sign a background check authorization form, so that the consent is on record.
 However, employers can also receive verbal permission to conduct a background check, even though it is preferred to have the verification of approval on paper.
 In some states, a signed agreement is required, so be sure to check with applicable state laws.3